aspectron/sia-node/README.md

 Sia Host (siad) monitoring utility for use with [Sia Cluster](http://github.com/aspectron/sia-cluster)

-More information on the project can be found here: http://aspectron.com/#SiaCluster

 *siad* must be running on the local computer where Sia Node interface is deployed.

 ## Configuration